Indie184

 Soraya Marquez (born 1980), better known by her pseudonym Indie184, is an American street artist known for her New York feminist graffiti style infused with feminine icons such as hearts, stars and bubbles.
 Her current work is a mixed media style incorporating painting of past American stars, graffiti, and stencil art on canvas or wall murals.
-Indie’s art is inspired by old school New York graffiti artists such as SEEN, LEE, WEST, SERVE, and COPE.
+Indie’s art is inspired by old school New York graffiti artists such as Seen, LEE, West, Serve, and Cope2.

 Marquez owns a streetwear brand, Kweens Destroy.
 Her graffiti art has been featured in the video game Grand Theft Auto IV.
 In 2013, she was commissioned by MAC Cosmetics to create a makeup style purse.
 Marquez also worked as Rommel London's Chief Artistic Officer in partnership on Rimmel's “The Art of Beauty Campaign.”
 Her art has been featured in New York City's El Museo del Barrio and the Volklingen Ironworks Museum in Saarbrücken, Germany.